 After your tummy tuck in Boston or Worcester, you will need lots of rest and someone to help you at home with bathing, toileting and general day-to-day activities for approximately 7-10 days.
+Lymphatic drainage massage is recommended to reduce swelling, fluid absorption, and improve results.
 Most patients are out of work for about 3 weeks.
 You will be prescribed pain medication for 3-4 weeks after surgery to alleviate discomfort.

 There are many layers of internal stitches, some of which will dissolve over time and some that are permanent.
 There are no stitches on the surface that have to be removed except for around the belly button.
 These are usually removed 7-10 days after surgery.
 A special compression girdle will be worn for approximately 6 weeks after your abdominoplasty.
 You may resume all regular activities 6-8 weeks after surgery.